wzyy2/hoststool-cpp/README.md

 ----

 - The hosts list is maintained by author of [huhamhire-hosts](https://hosts.huhamhire.com/). if it's failed to access websites, please contact them.
-- Root / Jailbreak only!
+- Root / Jailbreak Only!
 - Fuck GFW！

 Release